hackforla/peopledepot/docs/CONTRIBUTING.md

 git commit -m “insert message here”
 ```

-Ensure that your local repository is up-to-date with the main site:
+Ensure that your local repository is up-to-date with the main repo:

 ```bash
 git pull upstream